 - Crop Monitoring allows the use of the Normalized Difference Vegetation Index (NDVI) for tracking crop health.
 This index monitors the amount of chlorophyll in plants which makes it possible to obtain information about their condition.
 When you have higher NDVI values, you have healthier vegetation, since the more chlorophyll available to the plant, the healthier it is.

 - Another important feature of Crop Monitoring is a Scouting app.
 It is both a mobile and desktop app that employs digital field maps.
 While using this app, a farmer is able to assign multiple tasks to scouts in few clicks.
 Add a field, drop a pin, set a task.
-Once the task is assigned, a scout moves directly to the selected location and checks problem areas at the site, inspects pest activity, weed growths etc., immediately making records in the app.
+Once the task is assigned, a scout moves directly to the selected location and checks problem areas at the site, inspects pest activity, performs weed management activities etc., immediately making records in the app.
 This allows inspection of the problem areas only when needed, thereby saving ample time to take necessary preventative actions.

 - Weather analytics.
 By analyzing weather data in-line with the data on plant condition obtained from satellite imagery, farmers can precisely apply irrigation and prevent frost or heat damage.
 For example, one of the best methods to avoid drought issues is drip irrigation with automatic or manual valve control, thus the farmer can apply the required amount of water to dry areas.